-Marsa Alam & Luxor day tour Enjoy, Luxor Marsa Alam day tour, Marsa Alam tours, Marsa Alam excursions In the morning we will pick you up from your hotel in Marsa Alam, driving to Luxor by a private air-conditioned car to visit the Karnak temple.
+Marsa Alam & Luxor day tour Enjoy, the Luxor Marsa Alam day tour, Marsa Alam tours, and Marsa Alam excursions In the morning we will pick you up from your hotel in Marsa Alam, drive to Luxor by a private air-conditioned car to visit the Karnak temple.

 complex of Karnak

-The ancient Egyptian name of the temple was Ipet-isu—or “most select of places”—by the ancient Egyptian, over 2,000 years to build the complex of Karnak from the middle kingdom to the Greek-Roman period.
+The ancient Egyptian name of the temple was Ipet-isu—or “most select of places”—the ancient Egyptians, over 2,000 years built the complex of Karnak from the middle kingdom to the Greek-Roman period.
 It is the largest religious center ever built, about 200 acres (1.5 km by 0.8 km), and was a place of pilgrimage for nearly 2,000 years. dedicated to the Theban triad of Amun, Mut, and Khonsu.
 The Hypostyle Hall, one of the most interesting things we will visit about 54,000 square feet continue 134 columns, is still the largest room of any religious building in the world.
 Lunch in a local restaurant then continues our Luxor Marsa Alam day tour.

 After lunch, we will drive to the west bank of Luxor to visit